 eduScrum turns education upside down!

-eduScrum can give you wings!
+eduScrum® can give you wings!

-But when you don’t explain the WHY
+But if you don’t start with the WHY

-With eduScrum, students become the owners of their own learning process, resulting in intrinsic motivation, fun, personal growth and better results.
-The teacher determines the WHY and the WHAT, the students the HOW.
+With eduScrum, students become the owners of their own learning process, resulting in intrinsic motivation, fun, personal growth, and better results.
+The teacher determines the WHY and the WHAT, and the students the HOW.
 A groundbreaking way of education, where personalized learning plays a very important role, just like the 4 C’s: Creativity, Collaboration, Communication & Critical thinking.

 Welcome to eduScrum